 Rent a Bike and Go Shopping

 This was something I was planning on doing while I was there but just didn’t get the time to.
 There are so many shops and everything is relatively close that it’s just so easy to bike around.
 I wanted to spend an afternoon renting bikes, hitting up all the insanely cute shops, and get ice cream.
-There’s this company that does bike rentals and I’ll link it here.
+Check HERE for bike rentals in Palm Springs!

 Or I would also check the hotel you’re staying at because some hotels offer their own bike rentals!
 For example, The Saguaro offers bike rentals with their cute colorful bikes.